iancze/DiskJockey/docs/src/models.md

 # Models

-DiskJockey supports many different disk models, and is designed in such a way so as to be easily extensible to any new model you might like (pull requests welcome)!
+DiskJockey supports many different disk models, and is designed in such a way so as to be easily extensible to new ones.

 The current models include